-– takes us on a disorienting journey through the subconscious of a sleeping commuter.
+– an immersive 360° video, taking visitors on a disorienting journey through the subconscious of a sleeping commuter

 Waking Dream has been shown as part of Curtain Call, recently renamed ‘720 Degrees’, at the Isamu Noguchi garden of the Israel Museum, Jerusalem in 2012, at the Singapore International Festival of Arts in 2016 and back at the Roundhouse in the same year.

 It has now been converted into 360 film best viewed using a VR headset such as Google’s Cardboard.

 Conceived, directed and produced by Valentina Floris and Ben Foot